tiagobento/watertemplate-engine/README.md

+Water Template Engine
+===

+Water Template Engine is an open-source modern Java template engine that simplifies the way you interact with templates.
+With no external dependencies, it is very lightweight and robust.

 _NO_ configuration:
 --
 No complex annotations, no xml configuration, no thousands of modules dependency.
-Extending `Template.java` gives you full power to build your templates. **Take a look at the source code!**
+Extending `Template` gives you full power to build your templates. **Take a look at the source code!**

 1 to 1 complexity: